WaterDragonUseless/ECE590IOT/Final Project draft.md

 ## 1.2 Project Challenges

+The challenges mainly come from the following 3 points.

 1. **Optimizing Model Fine-Tuning**
    - Despite its strong performance across NLP tasks, BERT's extensive parameter count poses challenges in resource-constrained environments.
    - Previous setbacks during fine-tuning for fine-grained sentiment analysis on the SST-5 dataset underscored the critical need for precise hyperparameter selection and optimizer configuration to ensure training success.